You can configure your report suites as either global report suites or rollup report suites.

 Historical data: Rollups can aggregate historical data, while global report suites only report data from the point they were implemented.

 Reports: Global report suites provide data on all dimensions; rollups provide aggregate data on only high-level reports.

 Supported products: Rollups can only be used in Reports & Analytics.
-They are not supported in Analysis Workspace, Data Warehouse, or Ad Hoc Analysis.
+They are not supported in Analysis Workspace, or Data Warehouse.
 Global report suites can be used across all products.